CloudCannon/documentation/_domains/2_custom_domains.md

 ![DNS](/img/common_tasks/1.png)

-Here are some domain registrars documentation:
+See DNS instructions for your domain registrar:

 * [Namecheap](https://www.namecheap.com/domains/freedns.aspx) which can be used with any provider
 * [GoDaddy](https://www.godaddy.com/help/managing-dns-for-your-domain-names-680)